 We do not have any severance programs or agreements covering any of our named executive officers, except for the arrangements described below and benefits generally available to salaried employees, also noted below.
-We also have no programs or agreements providing any payments or benefits to our named executive officers in connection with a change in control, except as part of our equity compensation awards as discussed in more detail below.
+We also have no programs or agreements providing any payments or benefits to our named executive officers in connection with a change in control, except as part of our equity compensation awards and Executive Severance Plan as discussed in more detail below.
 The following describes arrangements that address cash payments or other benefits to certain of our named executive officers following termination of employment:

 • Peribere Employment Agreement: When he was hired, Mr. Peribere signed an employment agreement.
-See the discussion above in "Compensation Discussion and Analysis-Employment,

-Severance and Change in Control Arrangements" for more details.
+See the discussion above in "Compensation Discussion and Analysis-Employment, Severance and Change in Control Arrangements" for more details.
 Mr. Peribere is entitled to certain severance benefits upon a termination of employment by the Company without "cause" (as defined in the agreement) at any time during the "Initial Term" of the agreement, which is the four-year period ending August 31, 2016.
-Upon a termination of employment without cause on December 31, 2014, Mr. Peribere would have been entitled to total cash severance payments equal to \$5,267,575 (comprised of the following individual components: (1) \$2,737,575 for his bonus for 2014, based on minimum bonus to be paid when bonuses are normally paid, (2) \$1,150,000 for one year of continued salary payments, and (3) \$1,380,000 for his target annual bonus, paid in 12 monthly installments following termination).
+Upon a termination of employment without cause on December 31, 2015, Mr. Peribere would have been entitled to total cash severance payments equal to \$4,640,562 (comprised of the following individual components: (1) \$1,962,499 for his bonus for 2015, based on minimum bonus to be paid when bonuses are normally paid, (2) \$1,190,250 for one year of continued salary payments, and (3) \$1,487,813 for his target annual bonus, paid in 12 monthly installments following termination).
 The severance payments are conditioned on Mr. Peribere providing the Company with a release of claims and complying with certain post-employment covenants including an 18-month non-compete.
 (Note that the treatment of Mr. Peribere's equity awards that were granted under the employment agreement upon a termination of employment or a change in control is discussed below.)
+The amendment to Mr. Peribere's employment agreement dated January 15, 2016, did not change these provisions as applicable in 2015.

-• Executive Severance Plan.
-The Company sponsors the Sealed Air Corporation Executive Severance Plan (the "Executive Severance Plan").
+• Executive Severance Plan: The Company sponsors the Sealed Air Corporation Executive Severance Plan (the "Executive Severance Plan").
 The Executive Severance Plan provides severance benefits upon a qualifying termination of employment to selected employees of the Company as designated by the Compensation Committee.
 Each of the named executive officers has been designated a participant in the Executive Severance Plan.
 For Mr. Peribere, however, the severance provisions in his Employment Agreement described above will apply in lieu of the Executive Severance Plan to the extent the Employment Agreement provides greater benefits.